omosola/wit_lights_tutorial/README.md

 ## Node Lights Tutorial

----
-Create a voice controlled command center for Hue Smart Lights using Node.js and Wit.ai.
+Create a voice controlled command center for Hue Smart Lights powered by Wit.ai.

 ## Prerequisites
----

 Microphone relies on WebRTC, which works on Chrome, Firefox and Opera right now.
 Safari and IE don't support WebRTC yet.

 You should also have npm and Node.js installed as well as your Hue Bridge and Light system set up.